Gosder Cherilus

 Gosder Cherilus (/ˈɡoʊstər ˈʃɛrᵻləs/; born June 28, 1984) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He played college football for the Boston College Eagles, and was selected by the Detroit Lions 17th overall in the 2008 NFL draft.
 Cherilus also played for the Indianapolis Colts and Tampa Bay Buccaneers.

-Early life
+Early career

 Cherilus played high school football at Somerville High School in Somerville, Massachusetts.
 Playing for Somerville head coaches Tony Gulla and Francis McCarthy, Cherilus earned All-State honors.

 College career

 2003 season

 Cherilus redshirted for the Boston College Eagles.

 2004 season

 Cherilus was the only redshirt freshman to start for the Eagles.
 He helped the Eagles to average 385.4 yards per game in total offense.

 2005 season

 He started all 12 contests at right tackle during 2005 season.
 He worked well with right guard Josh Beekman, as the pair helped the Eagles record 387.75 total yards per game.